 Conclusion

 In this tutorial, we learned the 2 types of Flutter dialog that you can use to grab the user’s attention which include AlertDialog and SimpleDialog.
+We learned how you can use Showdialog Flutter method to show popup or confirm dialog called Alertdialog.
 We learned that the dialogs are important UI elements for any application to interrupt the user and get confirmation on a critical task.

 Would you like to check other interesting Flutter tutorials?